 - provide guidance to support efforts to integrate Indigenous pedagogies and infuse Indigenous knowledges into curriculum design and course content

-- share wise practices to aid practitioners and communities in co-designing service-learning programs, with a focus on strength-based approaches that reinforce the existing capacities of Indigenous host communities
+- share wise practices to aid practitioners and communities in co-designing community engaged learning programs, with a focus on strength-based approaches that reinforce the existing capacities of Indigenous host communities

-- share Indigenous models and cultural protocols for building and maintaining relationships and initiating, implementing and closing service-learning initiatives in good ways
+- share Indigenous models and cultural protocols for building and maintaining relationships and initiating, implementing and closing community engaged learning initiatives in good ways

 Indigenous community engagement training